mohsengham/miniload/readme.txt

 * Modern tabbed admin interface

 == Upgrade Notice ==

+= 1.0.5 =
+Fixes keyboard shortcut text display to correctly show Alt+K instead of Ctrl+/.

+= 1.0.4 =
+Fixes hardcoded Persian text in search results.
+All text now displays in English by default.

+= 1.0.3 =
+Critical bug fix: Resolves table name inconsistency that prevented search from working.
+All users should update immediately.

 = 1.0.2 =
 Improves RTL/LTR support and adds WooCommerce HPOS compatibility.
 Recommended update for all users, especially those using RTL languages.